ballerkobe808/invest/README - 3 PURCHASE PROCESS.txt

    Make sure the house isn't stripped clean when they leave.
 Putting things in here could save you a lot of headaches of things that need to be replaced later.
 These can be in an addendum.
 Include the appliances model and serial number of everything (appliances) Take video to validate what was there.
-3. 1st out - New Loan (Subject to:) Put in a .25% loan rate lower than what you are approved for so you have an out.
-4. Dont use an ARM loan (in case the rates get jacked up later)
-5. 2nd out - New Loan (Subject to:) Put in 2 points max for the closing cost
-6. New Loan (Put a month for how long the loan will take to approve - you have wiggle room to negotiate now)
-7. Get HOA Bylaws in order to know what is required - some will make you want to walk
+3. Get HOA Bylaws in order to know what is required - some will make you want to walk
-8. The buyer max extend the closing date by 30 days by paying 1000 in cash - another built in safety measure
-9. Possession - you will hold 15% of his profits until he's met the terms of your agreement, and also will be paying daily for each day of issue.
-The contract will help you in case the seller doesn't do his part
-10. 3rd out - Special Stipulations - "This contract is contingent upon buyers/partners inspection and approval
-    within 10 business days of ratification"
-11. Always do a title search the day of closing - in case the title changed.
-Call them the day before and let them know you will do a title search and ask them to pull it in the morning so you dont have to wait.

-### Tips ------------------------

-Contract (Purchase Agreement) - Letter of Intent is for commercial prop Include Escape Clauses
--And/Or Assigns (Wholesaling)

-Keep Ernest Deposits Small and held by a third party - never give to the homeowner Don't leave blank space on contract and get copies of everything you sign Read every word of the contract
+4. Keep Ernest Deposits Small and held by a third party - never give to the homeowner

-Soon as possible!
-Get assignment of leases and rents get a management contract
+5. Don't leave blank space on contract and get copies of everything you sign
+6. Read every word of the contract